qwisatz/Tensorflow-Predict-Earnings-Model/README.md

-# Tensorflow Application to Predict Earnings
+# Tensorflow Application to Predict Earnings FROM A CSV data sheet

 This project will create a TF model to predict earnings from an imaginary company given a list of data with the earnings.